dydz/dydz.github.io/blog/_posts/2021-07-16-write-a-script.md

 One strategy I've found is to iteratively develop the script over a few runs of the same steps.
 I'll start out with a script that is mostly comments or just a URL reference to the steps.
 Then flush it out making many hardcoded assumptions.
 Then I'll parameterize it and flush it out more.
 Each time I work on the script I'll devote only as much time as I'm willing to: 5 minutes, 10 minutes, 30 minutes, and then move on with my day.
 Eventually I have a script.

-This is a strategy I've used to write the <a href="https://github.com/dydz/dydz.github.io/blob/main/configure-machine-for-blogging" target="_blank" rel="noreferrer noopener">script to configure my machine for blogging</a>.
+This is the strategy I used to write the <a href="https://github.com/dydz/dydz.github.io/blob/main/configure-machine-for-blogging" target="_blank" rel="noreferrer noopener">script to configure my machine for blogging</a>.

 ## Example

 To make this post more concrete, I'll walk through creating a part of my <a href="https://github.com/dydz/dydz.github.io/blob/main/configure-machine-for-blogging" target="_blank" rel="noreferrer noopener">configure-machine-for-blogging</a> script from scratch.

-First I open my browser to <https://jekyllrb.com/docs/installation/macos>.
+First I open my browser to <a href="https://jekyllrb.com/docs/installation/macos" target="_blank" rel="noreferrer noopener">https://jekyllrb.com/docs/installation/macos</a>.

 <img src="/assets/images/jekyll-install-command-line-tools.png" alt="Jekyll's first step: Install command line tools by running xcode-select --install" width="567" height="423" srcset="/assets/images/jekyll-install-command-line-tools.png 1x, /assets/images/jekyll-install-command-line-tools@2x.png 2x">